fedarko/strainFlye/README.md

-As of writing, the steps of the pipeline shown in the main text of the paper are all implemented in the pipeline; the remaining tasks (see progress [here](https://github.com/fedarko/strainFlye/issues/1)) are computing mutation matrices and PTR values.
+As of writing, the steps of the pipeline shown in the main text of the paper are all implemented in the pipeline; the remaining tasks (see progress [here](https://github.com/fedarko/strainFlye/issues/1)) are computing mutation matrices and growth dynamics information.
 In the meantime, if you have any questions, please feel free to open an issue.

 ## Installation